Gluesticks Blog

 • The first thing you need is a good frosting.
 Don’t worry, I’ve got you covered (see recipe below).
 Cream cheese frosting is creamy and perfect for frosting bundt cakes.
 I find it easier to work with than buttercream frosting.

-• You’ll also need a #12 frosting tip and a disposable icing bag.
+• You'll also need a #12 frosting tip and a disposable icing bag.
 Trim the bottom of the icing bag just enough to be able to slide the tip inside.
-Alternately, if you have a frosting coupler you can use one.
+Alternatively, if you have a frosting coupler you can use one.
 I like using a coupler because I think it creates a better seal without any frosting leakage from the bottom.

 • Begin icing from the BOTTOM and work your way up, ending in the center of the bundt hole.
 Frost on each side of the ridge.
 You can see in the photo above that I am icing the right side of the ridge.
 After that I iced the left side.
 Any excess frosting falls into the bundt hole.
 Then I swirled a small circle to close up each hole.
 For a step by step guide, see my video above!